-

 Unitary Patent System: Start of the Transitional Measures on January 1, 2023

-The President of the Court of Appeal of the Unified Patent Court (UPC) and the Chairman of the Administrative Committee of the UPC recently announced that the transitional measures for the introduction of the Unitary patents will start on January … Continue reading
+The President of the Court of Appeal of the Unified Patent Court (UPC) and the Chairman of the Administrative Committee of the UPC recently announced that transitional measures for the introduction of Unitary patents will begin on January 1, 2023. … Continue reading

 BREXIT: Implications for EU Trademarks and EU Designs

-The United Kingdom (UK) withdrew from the European Union (EU) on January 31, 2020 and is now in a transition period, wherein registered EU trademarks (EUTMs) and registered EU designs (RCDs) remain in force in the UK.
-However, the transition … Continue reading
+The United Kingdom (UK) officially withdrew from the European Union (EU) on January 31, 2020, and is currently in a transition period that will end on December 31, 2020.
+During this transition period, registered EU trademarks (EUTMs) and registered EU … Continue reading

 Posted in Design Law, European Law, International Law, Trademark Law